- A well-negotiated commercial lease can lead to a happy landlord-tenant relationship.

 We’ll start with a little embarrassing story: The landlord for our firm’s commercial lease recently switched their lease payment system.
 While we were changing our automatic payments from the old system to the new system, something was overlooked.
 A couple of months later, we got an email that we hadn’t paid rent for two months.
 Guess what?
 By the terms of many leases, we could have been in default.
 Oops!

 Sometimes, such an accidental non-payment can put the tenant in default of the lease.
-This could give the landlord the right to terminate.
-Fortunately, for the most part, landlords will want to work with you.
-If you stay in business, you can keep paying them.
+This could give the landlord the right to terminate and potentially still be entitled to all of the rent.
+Fortunately, for the most part, landlords will want to work with you, – if you stay in business, you can keep paying them.
 But that’s not always the case.

 What Are Some Standard Commercial Lease Terms?

 We often get asked: “Is there anything in the lease that is always the case?
-Is there something that’s standard and can never, ever be changed?
-When we negotiate lease terms, often the attorneys will claim that their lease is standard, boilerplate, and included in all of their leases.
+Is there something that’s standard and can never, ever be changed?”
+When we negotiate leases, the other side will often claim that their terms are standard, boilerplate, and included in all of their leases.
 The fact is, however, that there is no standard commercial lease and the terms can vary significantly.
 In other words, you can always try to negotiate.
-A landlord may try to push a tenant into their desired arrangement by arguing it’s normal to have it in there, but there are few things that are standard from lease to lease.
+A landlord may try to push a tenant into their desired arrangement by arguing that “it’s normal,” but there are few things that are standard from lease to lease.

 Other Considerations